Kid-friendly Pronto Pita Bread Recipe - Sticky Fingers Cooking

 cook + flip

 Cook the dough on your hot skillet, about 1 minute on the first side, and then flip to cook the other side for another minute.
-Serve with the Shakshuka Poached Eggs!
+Pita is great served with hummus, or try it with Middle Eastern Shakshuka Poached Eggs!

 Surprise Ingredient: Baker's Yeast!